The Petrified National Forest: More than 225 Millions Years in the Making

 Points of Interest along the Scenic Drive

-Rainbow Forest Museum – This is a great place to start your journey as you can explore exhibits on prehistoric creatures and petrified wood, along with watching an introductory film about the park.
+Rainbow Forest Museum – This is a great place to start your journey as you can explore exhibits on prehistoric creatures and petrified wood.
+Also be sure to watch the introductory film about the park.
 From here you can check out the Giant Logs Trail and the Agate House trail.

 Jasper Forest – Home to a large collection of petrified wood: one of the most massive collections within the park.
-Here you can observe amazing views from the overlook, or get a more hands on experience by completing the 2.5 mile back country Jasper Forest hike for a better view.
+Here you can take in amazing views via the overlook, or get a more hands on experience by completing the 2.5 mile back country Jasper Forest hike for a better view.

-Agate Bridge – This 11o foot log was formed naturally by the natural forces of water and will eventually be destroyed by this same force.
+Agate Bridge – This 110 foot log was formed naturally by the natural forces of water.
+It will eventually be destroyed by this same force.